 We found 11 online brokers that are appropriate for Trading Nigeria Investment Platforms.

-Nigeria is an important economy of West Africa, with Nigerian Naira as its official currency.
+Nigeria is an important economy of West Africa, with the Nigerian Naira as its official currency.
 The year 2020 brought significant changes to the Nigerian economy, most of which were negative.
-Among the problems faced by the country, COVID-19 was the highlight - It single-handedly changed the economic outlook of the country.
+Among the problems faced by the country, COVID 19 was the highlight as it single handedly changed the economic outlook of the country.

-Let's take a look at what challenges were faced by the Nigerian economy and what's ahead in 2025, and beyond.
+Let's take a look at what challenges were faced by the Nigerian economy and what is ahead in 2025 and what now looks likely for 2026.

 A virus that was first reported in China took the whole world by surprise.
-Within few months, every country was under the dark clouds of this virus.
-Nigeria was also no exception...
-The virus claimed human lives and also made economic conditions more worse for the Nigerian population.
+Within a few months, every country was under the dark clouds of this virus.
+Nigeria was also no exception.
+The virus claimed human lives and also made economic conditions worse for the Nigerian population.

 The country was on a path of economic recovery for three years.
-However, COVID-19 disrupted the progress and put breaks to the recovery.
+However, COVID 19 disrupted the progress and put breaks on that recovery.
 As a result, the economy officially entered into a recession in the year 2020.
-Besides COVID-19, weak global demand for crude oil and lockdown restrictions were the cause for contraction in the economy.
+Besides COVID 19, weak global demand for crude oil and lockdown restrictions were the primary causes of contraction in the economy.

-In 2020, demand for crude oil was at all times low, mainly due to travel restrictions and weak global demand.
-Crude oil is considered an integral part of the country's exports and, as such, had a negative effect on the economy.
+In 2020, demand for crude oil was at an all time low, mainly due to travel restrictions and weak global demand.
+Crude oil is considered an integral part of the country's exports and as such had a negative effect on the economy.

-With most of the economy stagnated, few sectors such as technology, finance, and ICT saw a healthy expansion in 2020.
-However, expansion in these sectors was negated with contraction in most of the sectors.
+With most of the economy stagnated, a few sectors such as technology finance and ICT saw a healthy expansion in 2020.
+However, this expansion was outweighed by contraction in most of the major sectors.

 The end result of all the economic troubles was a yearly contraction in real GDP.
-Nigerian officials believe that the economy shrunk by 3% in 2020.
-But it could have been way worse if the government hadn't implemented ESP (economic sustainability program).
+Nigerian officials believe that the economy shrunk by three percent in 2020.
+But it could have been way worse if the government had not implemented the ESP economic sustainability program.

-Inflation in Nigeria is still in double digits, putting pressure on the prices of food & other important items.
-Just a year before, the inflation rate was around 11.4%.
-However, by the end of 2020, inflation reached 12.8%, signifying a dangerous trend.
-Rising electricity tariffs & elimination of subsidies on fuel contributed majorly to the increased inflation rate.
+Inflation in Nigeria is still in double digits, putting pressure on the prices of food and other important items.
+Just a year before, the inflation rate was around 11.4 percent.
+However, by the end of 2020, inflation reached 12.8 percent, signifying a dangerous trend.
+Rising electricity tariffs and the elimination of subsidies on fuel contributed majorly to the increased inflation rate.

 The interest rate is also very high despite a small cut of 100 basis points.
-The current interest rate in the country is around 11.5%.
+The current interest rate in the country is around 11.5 percent.

-The fiscal deficit, which signifies a difference between income & expenses, also widened in 2020 to around 5.2%.
-Last year (2019), fiscal stimulus was around 4.3%.
-An increase of around 0.9% shows a fall in government revenues and increased spending during the pandemic's peak.
+The fiscal deficit, which signifies the difference between income and expenses, also widened in 2020 to around 5.2 percent.
+Last year 2019 fiscal stimulus was around 4.3 percent.
+An increase of around 0.9 percent shows a fall in government revenues and increased spending during the pandemic's peak.

 The year 2020 also saw a rise of 2.4% in public debt, making it around $85.9 billion (US dollars).
 Any increase in the debt, even small, can eat a portion of the government's budget.
 The money that could have been used for people gets diverted towards loan and debt service payments.
 The latest available data shows that Nigeria had to allocate half of its revenue towards debt payments.